gwin7ok/DS4Windows-Vader4Pro/README.md

 ## Modifications in This Fork (gwin7ok)

-### v3.11.2 - Special Actions Stability & Initialization Improvements
+### v3.11.2 - Special Actions Profile Switching Bug Fix

+#### Critical Bug Fix
+- **Fixed Profile Switching Failure**: Resolved an issue where Special Actions for profile switching would fail to work if the action was not positioned at the end of the actions.xml file after DS4Windows startup

+### v3.11.1 - Custom Notification System & Profile Accuracy Fix

 #### Custom Notification Window System
 - **Independent Notification Display**: Profile changes now use a custom notification window instead of Windows Action Center